 The DOWNTOWN ENSEMBLE was formed during the 1983-84 season by its co-directors Daniel Goode and William Hellermann in response to a perceived need for repertoire customarily under-represented in today's new music world (please see enclosed repertory list).
 The response has been gratifying: good audiences and positive coverage from the press.

-Recent projects have included concerts with the Flexible Orchestra for, in addition to members of the DTE, orchestral ensembles featuring cellos (04-05), flutes (08-09), trombones (06-07) and accordions(10-11).
-In October 2004 the Ensemble was featured in the Sounds Like Now Festival celebrating 15 years of concerts produced by the Interpretations series.
+Recent projects have included a concert with the Flexible Orchestra for, in addition to members of the DTE, an ensemble of 12 celli.
+In October 2004 the Ensemble was featured in the Sounda Like Now Festival celebrating 15 years of concerts preoduced by the Interpretations series.

 In addition to the N.Y.
-State Council on the Arts, support has come from Composers' Forum, The Aaron Copland Fund for Music, The Alice M. Ditson Fund, the Institute for Art and Urban Resources, Greenwich House Music School, Mary Flagler Cary Fund for Music, Meet the Composer, LaMama's Galleria, private contributors and its parent organization, the SoundArt Foundation.
+State Council on the Arts, support has come from Composers' Forum, The Aaron Copland Fund for Music, The Alice M. Ditson Fund, the Institute for Art and Urban Resources, Greenwich House Music School, Meet the Composer, LaMama's Galleria, private contributors and its parent organization, the SoundArt Foundation.